-Full disclosure: After only 1 episode I have no idea what the future is for The Good Doctor (which will premiere Sep.
-25 at 10/9C on ABC).
+Full disclosure: After only 1 episode I have no idea what the future is for The Good Doctor (which premiered Sep.
+25 2018 at 10/9C on ABC).
 What I can tell you; this show has all the makings of an ABC smash-hit.

 Let’s begin with the cast.
 Freddie Highmore (Bates Motel, Charlie and The Chocolate Factory) stars as Dr. Shaun Murphy, an up-and-coming surgeon who also happens to have autism and savant syndrome.
 This is a very difficult role for anyone to play given how broad the autism spectrum truly is.
 Some criticism has occurred as many TV productions and films try to address autism issues.
 There is no “one size fits all” in attempting to define characters on the spectrum.
 This list in recent years includes characters such as Walter Hill in Joyful Noise, Billy in the new Power Rangers Movie, Jane in Jane Wants a Boyfriend, and most recently in Sam Gardener, a high-functioning teen with autism in Netflix’s Atypical.